Key takeaways: Should Democrats go big or get real? | New Country 923

 UNITED AGAINST TRUMP ON RACE

-For all the divisions onstage Tuesday, the candidates were unified in rebuking Trump’s racist comments and using race as a campaign theme.
+For all the divisions onstage Tuesday, the candidates were unified in rebuking Trump’s racist comments and using race as a campaign theme for 2020.

-Trump in recent weeks has told four congresswomen of color to “go back” to the countries they came from and criticized Rep. Elijah Cummings’ Baltimore-area district as a “rat and rodent infested mess.”
+Trump in recent weeks has told four congresswomen of color to “go back” to the countries they came from even though they’re all U.S. citizens and has criticized Rep. Elijah Cummings’ Baltimore-area district as a “rat and rodent infested mess.”

 “I have had it with the racist attacks,” Klobuchar said in her opening statement.